-If a student is returning to SNU within one year of their last attendance, they work directly with their advisor to return.
-If it is outside the one year time limit, the student must reapply, no transcript resubmission necessary.
+If a learner is returning to SNU within one year of their last attendance, they work directly with their advisor to return.
+If it is outside the one year time limit, the learner must reapply, no transcript resubmission necessary.
 If outside of 7 years, all transcripts must be re-submitted.
-If student is returning after attending another university since attending SNU, that transcript is required for readmission.
+If the learner is returning after attending another university since attending SNU, that transcript is required for readmission.

-A dismissed student may apply for readmission after one year upon demonstrating an improvement in motivation or preparation for undergraduate work.
-A dismissed student's application for readmission will be referred to the program directors for review.
-If a student leaves the institution for a term or more, the student returns at the same standing.
-Students who leave SNU will re-enter under the academic program / curriculum in effect at the time of re-entry.
+A dismissed learner may apply for readmission after one year upon demonstrating an improvement in motivation or preparation for undergraduate work.
+A dismissed learner's application for readmission will be referred to the appropriate program director for review.
+If a learner leaves the institution for a term or more, the learner returns at the same standing.
+Learners who leave SNU will re-enter under the academic program / curriculum in effect at the time of re-entry.